Edits by Emma

 It can be terrifying to share your work.
 Getting feedback can be frustrating and embarrassing, or it can be really helpful and reassuring.

-Why Main Characters Matter
+Why Protagonists Matter

 Books are fun because they can get inside other people’s heads.
 You can experience another life through another person.